ttugbaa/Airlines-Customer-Satisfaction-/README.md

 The dataset used in here obtained from Kaggle.

-<a href= 'https://www.kaggle.com/code/tugbakayaa/airlines-customer-satisfaction/notebook' target=_blank>You can find detailed information about the data here and see my notebook.</a>
+<a href= 'https://www.kaggle.com/code/tugbakayaa/airlines-customer-satisfaction/notebook' target=_blank>You can find detailed information about the data here and see my Kaggle notebook.</a>

 #